Radio over fiber: Cable Television

 One popular use for RF over fiber is for cable TV systems.
 Content providers may transport their entire CATV channel lineup over a single-fiber optic cable, because this way they can transport the signal for hundreds of km.

 It works like this: An electrical RF signal usually in the range of 54–870 MHz is converted to modulated light using RF 1310 nm or 1550 nm laser optics.

 The light travels over single-mode fiber to the fiber optic RF receiver where is converted back to electrical RF.
 Electrical RF is directly connected to a TV or set-top box.

 1550 nm is more popular because it has less losses in the fiber and by using fiber-optic amplifier known as EDFA it is possible to extend the transport distance.
-1310 nm is losing about 0.35 dB/km of optical signal, 1550 nm is losing only 0.25 dB/km.
+1310 nm loses about 0.35 dB/km of optical signal, 1550 nm loses only 0.25 dB/km.
 Optical budget between transmitter and receiver varies depending on the transmitter power and receiver sensitivity.

 Deployment

-As of April 2012, AT&T had 3000 systems deployed in the USA in places like stadiums, shopping malls and inside buildings.
+As of April 2012, AT&T had 3000 systems deployed in the United States in places like stadiums, shopping malls and inside buildings.
 "We continue to go very, very aggressively on distributing the antenna system solutions", said CEO Randall Stephenson in 2012.

 In China, systems are being widely deployed in industrial zones, harbors, hospitals and supermarkets.
 Plans are in place to expand into rural zones along rail lines, and in new residential and commercial construction spaces.
 It is believed China will be the leading user of the technology and this will bring down the cost of equipment.

 Implementations

-Several simulation tools can be used to design RoF systems.
-Popular commercial tools have been developed by Optiwave Systems Inc. and VPIphotonics.

 The Very Large Array in New Mexico was one of the first RF systems to switch to using fiber instead of coax and waveguides.